samfoo/spite-game/spite.md

   used whenever that face value is valid.
 - When played face-down during a trick, they reset the ranking in play such that any valid hand that follows the trick's arity may be played on top of it.
-- When played face-up to lead a trick, regardless of current game direction, the arity of the trick is indeterminate.
+- When played face-up to lead a trick, the arity of the trick is indeterminate, regardless of current [game direction](#game-direction).
 The next player may play any valid hand, and that hand determines the arity of the trick.

 Fake jokers are not allowed to be played face-down as the last or second last play of a player.
 The same penalty as playing joker hands as the last or second